henoshock/dcuo-resources/www/content/damage_formula.md

 --- | ---
 being in Damage role | 10%
 Max Damage hand mod | 2%
+League Hall Proficiency | 3%
 Core Strength chest mod | 2%
 Transformation Card | -21% / -19% / -17% / -15%

 \\( I \\) depends heavily on the target's defense statistic.
 At each CR, there is an expected defense, which we can denote \\( \Delta_{CR} \\); this should be equal to your defense if you were wearing a full set of DPS gear at the same item level with no additional defense modifiers, and is the defense that most enemies will have.
 Then \\( I = 0.8 \times \text{Defense} / \Delta_{CR} \\).\
-Bosses in difficulty tiers higher than elite have increased defense.
+* Bosses in difficulty tiers higher than elite have increased defense.
 In raids with stages of Elite, each boss has an additive 25% increase in their defense, up to 100% (doubled) in Critical.
 Elite Plus bosses also have this doubled defense.

 \\( P \\) is basically only affected by whether or not the user has the Penetrating Strikes chest mod.
 It technically modifies \\( I \\), but is applied only for yourself, and only to the target's current defense, therefore after any of the target's defense modifiers.
 With the mod, \\( P = 1 / 0.98 \\), otherwise \\( P = 1 \\).

+---

-## General Splitting Rule
+## Splitting Rules

 Most AoE superpowers split damage at 3 or more targets.
 Typically, if a superpower does \\( D \\) damage to 1 target, then it will deal \\( 2D / n \\) damage to each of \\( n > 1 \\) targets, for a total of \\( 2D \\) damage.